sonic-net/sonic-mgmt/infra/tortuga_controller/readme.txt

 1) Create a PyVxr setup.
     - Create /nobackup directory.
 SIM and SONiC images are going to be in /nobackup directory.
 Therefore, ensure that you have enough storage.
-    - Create /nobackup/images and copy SONiC and RHEL (TREX) images to it.
+    - Create /nobackup/images and copy SONiC and Ubuntu images to it.
-       - rhel7_serial.qcow2 (for TREX or hosts).
+       - ubuntu22.qcow2 (for hosts).
+You may download ubuntu22.qcow2 from following locations.
+            - cp /auto/vxr/images/linux/ubuntu22.qcow2 /nobackup/images
+            - scp cisco@ccni-pgdb1.cisco.com:~/ubuntu22.qcow2 /nobackup/images/ubuntu22.qcow2 (password = spnaa123)
        - sonic-cisco-8000.bin (for switches)
+            - scp cisco@ccni-pgdb1.cisco.com:~/sonic-cisco-8000.bin /nobackup/images/sonic-cisco-8000.bin (password = spnaa123)
     - Copy reset_sim.sh to /nobackup directory.
     - Copy get_ports.sh to /nobackup directory.
     - Create /nobackup/cfg directory.
-Copy sonic-ref-sim.yaml to /nobackup/cfg directory.
     - Create /nobackup/sim directory.
 This is where SIM gets copied to.

+2) Use one of the reference SIM YAML files for setting up PyVxr SIM.
+For example, to set up 1x3 fabric, copy sl1x3-ref-sim.yaml to /nobackup/cfg/sonic-ref-sim.yaml

 3) Customize /nobackup/cfg/sonic-ref-sim.yaml to match your PyVxr setup
     - Change hostname to your PyVxr hostname.